 You get to the place, filled with expectation and excitement, only to find 10% of the global population already there!
 In the end, you’re forced to nudge, jockey around, and rub shoulders with strangers just to move around and find a spot where the view isn’t blocked by tons of people holding up their smartphones and cameras!
 Oh, the struggle is real!

 Thankfully, there are always hidden travel gems scattered throughout where you can escape this horde of people and still enjoy a memorable vacation.
-Consider these 10 alternative travel destinations for your next getaway if you want to travel without feeling like you’re part of the Hunger Games!
+Consider these 10 alternative destinations in Asia for your next getaway if you want to travel without feeling like you’re part of the Hunger Games!

 1. Instead of Tokyo, visit Kyushu (Japan)